parolteknologio/EsperantoGPT/knowledge/Language.md

 * then-president Bill Clinton was still prezidanto (current president) of the United States,
 * president-elect George W. Bush was declared prezidonto (president-to-be),
 * the previous president George H. W. Bush was a prezidinto (former president), and
-* the contending candidate Al Gore was prezidunto (would-be president – that is, if the recount had gone differently).[28]
+* the contending candidate Al Gore was prezidunto (would-be president – that is, if the recount had gone differently).

 Tense-neutral words such as prezidento and studento are formally considered distinct nominal roots, not derivatives of the verbs prezidi and studi.